Currently, there are two open position:

 Context

-Suitable fault-tolerant distributed computing algorithms are therefore required in order to guarantee safety and high performance for emerging distributed services on CPS swarms.
+Suitable techniques and algorithms are therefore required in order to guarantee high throughput and low latency for emerging distributed systems on dynamic networks.

 Proposed research

-This research project focuses on fault-tolerant techniques and distributed computing for achieving high-performance, reliable computing in swarms of cyber-physical systems.
+This research project focuses on load balancing techniques and scheduling protocols for achieving high-performance, reliable distributed systems in dynamic networks.

 The availability and fault tolerance of a reliable distributed system are commonly guaranteed by a replication protocol based on replicated state machine (RSM).
 Such a protocol implements a consensus algorithm, like Fast Paxos [2] and Raft [3], in order to provide strong consistency throughout distributed, replicated data.
 In fact, strongly consistent replication is key to efficient implementation of critical distributed systems' building blocks, like distributed lock manager or transactional key-value store.